Curious George Learns the Alphabet: Plot

-The man tells George that it is snack time.
-He gives George a note to run over to the baker and hand him the note and to come right back with one dozen doughnuts without any tricks.
-George curiously looks at the note the man had written and tries to outsmart his plan by changing the word "one" to "ten."
+The Man tells George that it is snack time.
+He gives George a note to run over to the baker and hand him the note and to come right back with one dozen (12) doughnuts without any tricks.
+George curiously looks at the note the man had written and outsmarts his plan by changing the word "one" to "ten".
 Then, he goes over to the bakery to request ten dozen doughnuts to the baker.
 The baker, unaware that the note originally and specifically said "one dozen", says that an extra-large bag is needed for ten dozen doughnuts.
 It may be a lot of doughnuts (except maybe for an extremely big doughnut party), but that is what the note said.
 George brings the bag of ten dozen (120) doughnuts home, opens the bag and dumps them out onto the floor.
-When the man unpleasantly catches George dumping all the doughnuts down to the floor and sees that the note has been changed, he sternly scolds him and says that it must be what he (himself) gets for teaching the alphabet to a little monkey.
-The man tells George he cannot eat any doughnuts right now and to put them back in the bag, so that they will finish the alphabet.
-As a result, snack time is postponed until the after the alphabet is finished.
+When the man catches George dumping all the doughnuts down to the floor and sees that the note has been changed, he sternly scolds him and says that it must be what he (himself) gets for teaching the alphabet to a little monkey.
+The man tells George he cannot eat any doughnuts right now and to put them all back in the bag, so that they will finish the alphabet.